 The Student Access Loan (SAL) Program is a need-based, low interest loan program administered by the Georgia Student Finance Authority (GSFA).
 The SAL Program may be funded by state general funds, proceeds from the Georgia Lottery for Education and public and/or private donations.
-The purpose of the program is to assist with the affordability of a college education, encourage timely persistence to the achievement of postsecondary credentials and incentivize loan recipients to work in public service.
+The purpose of the program is to assist with the affordability of achievement of postsecondary credentials and incentivize loan recipients to work in public service.
 The loans or portions of the loans are forgivable for recipients who work in certain occupations.